loelindstrom/agent-town/plan.md

 ## One Project = One Instance
 Keeps context clean
-Reuse: git clone your agents/, guidelines/, steering_doc.md to new instance
+Reuse: git clone your agents/, guidelines/, steering_doc.md to new instance.
+Or new instance might be overkill.
+It might just be enough to have separate user folders on the linux instance and then just let all main agents know that there lives other main agents on the instace and that they should try to avoid installing global tools which can break for the others.
+Well, this is a point to return to.